uksrc-developers/21cmmap/cross-power/mock-data/README.md

 ## Outputs

 The analysis will produce a directory `output/` in the current working directory with the outputs from the analysis.
-These outputs are as follows
+The location of these outputs can be changed via the `--out-dir` command line argument or via `out_dir` in `config.yaml`.
+The outputs files are as follows

 | File | Shape | Description |
 | ---- | ----- | ----------- |